-As you learn about digital security and privacy, you may encounter words that you’re not familiar with.
+As you learn about Internet security, privacy, and digital parenting, you may encounter words that you’re not familiar with.
 This glossary has simple, short definitions.

 Authentication: Proving that you are who you say you are.